 Fertility awareness-based methods of cycle tracking—or natural family planning—are all about tracking your menstrual cycle to determine the days that you can get pregnant.
 It’s tricky and, to do it, you’ll need to pay very close attention to your body and its patterns.

 Most people don’t use FAMs (or most other forms of birth control) perfectly, and so the effectiveness rate of cycle tracking (i.e. what we tend to see in practice) for FAMs is estimated to be lower.
 How much lower, though, is up for debate.
-Different FAMs probably have different effectiveness rates, but few studies are looking at each FAM type (ex.
+Different FAMs and cycle tracking probably have different effectiveness rates, but few studies of cycle tracking are looking at each FAM type (ex.
 Standard Days or TwoDay methods) to know how well the results are generalisable.

 Furthermore, many factors can affect the effectiveness ratings, and there is variability among FAM effectiveness estimates.
 These include research factors, a person’s menstrual cycle and the accuracy of measurements made by a FAM user.

 Cycle Tracking: Rhythm Method

 This is the oldest FAM and is calendar-based.
-A person should track their menstrual cycles for at least six months before using this method.
+A person should track their period via cycle tracking for at least six months before using this method.
 After having tracked multiple cycles, a person should use both their longest and shortest cycle to determine when they are most likely to be fertile and avoid sex or use a second form of contraception.

 If your cycles aren’t regular and between 26 and 32 days, this is probably not a good method for you.
 There is no current estimate for how well the rhythm method works.